 Prepare for your transition to adult life while you are still in school.

-Define your strengths, skills, interests, and challenges and understand how your disability impacts your work in order determine your need for short and long-term support.
-As you begin to think about your postsecondary and career goals and the support you will need to achieve them, apply to Rehabilitation Services Administration.
+As you begin to think about your postsecondary education, career goals and the support you will need to achieve them, apply to Rehabilitation Services Administration.

 Attend and actively participate in meetings with your school, parents/guardians, and RSA to further refine your career goals.